HoBi/progtest-pa2-ls2015/README.md

 The work done on Progtest tasks for subject PA2 on FIT CTU

 Some of them are regurarly failed ( oopsie daisy :grin: ) or evaluated with less than maximum points ( yup, i'm not that good, sry ).
-Few of them are imo good, but mostly it's shame.
+Few of them are imo kinda [good](task-4-cregister/main.cpp), but mostly it's shame.
 Whatever.
 The tasks are (assignments were in czech):

 *Homework 01*